thoughtspot/cs_tools/docs/syncer/gsheets.md

 <br/>*you can find the cs_tools app directory by running `cs_tools config show`*

-??? info "Usage in commands"
+??? question "How do I use the Google Sheets syncer in commands?"

     === ":fontawesome-brands-apple: Mac, :fontawesome-brands-linux: Linux"